 The permanent clean water diversions (i.e. the southern and northern diversions) will be designed, constructed and rehabilitated to be safe, stable and non-polluting.
-The design would consider long term stability and compatibility with existing hydrological features, landforms and vegetation.
+The design will consider long term stability and compatibility with existing hydrological features, landforms and vegetation.
 The NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land will also be considered during the design and construction of the permanent clean water diversions.
-In particular, the principles of natural stream design outlined in the NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land - Guidelines for Riparian Corridors on Water diversions.
-In particular, the principles of natural stream design outlined in the NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land will
+In particular, the principles of natural stream design outlined in the NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land will be considered in the design and construction of the permanent clean water diversions.